Major Code BS1946 - Applied Nutrition Track

 Cheryl Howe, director of studies/contact person

 The HTC Translational Health - Applied Health degree offers exceptional students the opportunity to study the many aspects of health and wellness in one-on-one interactions with Exercise Physiology, Nutrition, and other health-related faculty members.
 Maximum opportunities will be afforded for the student to progress well beyond the material found in the conventional courses.
 Students can select either an Applied Nutrition track or an Exercise Physiology track.
 The primary purpose of the tutorial program is to serve as a preparation for graduate or professional study.
+The Nutrition track may be tailored to satisfy the requirements for the Registered Dietitian board exam, while both tracks may be tailored to satisfy the requirements for medical school.
 Students will receive the degree of Bachelor of Science from the Honors Tutorial College.

 TUTORIALS.
 Students are required to complete eight tutorials, including two devoted to a thesis.
 These tutorials will include experiences with basic and applied research, clinical experience, and community health and wellness with the assistance of Exercise Physiology and Nutrition faculty and existing health-related programs at Ohio University.
 In addition to the tutorials, the student must complete the Tier I English requirement, all core courses not covered by tutorials, and an appropriate number of approved electives.
 These electives may be completed from a single area of focus to acquire an academic minor or may be the courses necessary to prepare for the registered dietician exam.
 Internships and/or study abroad may be included within the program with special permission from the Director of Studies.
 Honors Tutorial students take a minimum of 15 hours per semester.